-My heartfelt appreciation to the Board members for sharing their expert knowledge in all areas of operations during the Pandemic period.
-I also appreciate the continued trust and loyalty of our shareholders, relevant authorities, and other stakeholders.
-Despite all the adverse challenges, our employees' contribution to enhance the performance of the Company was remarkable.
-Therefore, I would like to convey my deep appreciation to all levels of employees and look forward for better contribution in the years to come.
+My heartfelt appreciation to the Board members for sharing their expert knowledge in all areas of operations with the prevailing uncertain economic condition and the Pandemic.
+I also appreciate the continued trust and loyalty of our shareholders, relevant authorities, and all other stakeholders.
+Despite all the adverse challenges, our employee contribution to enhance the performance of the Company was remarkable.
+Therefore, I would like to convey my deep appreciation to all levels of staff and look forward for better contribution in the years to come.

-Mr. G D Seaton
+G D Seaton Chairman 26th August 2022